ChenYilong/iOS9AdaptationTips/README.md

 	    <true/>
     </dict>

-If you're having to do this, it's probably best to update your servers to use TLSv1.2 and SSL, if they're not already doing so.
+If you have to do this, it's probably best to update your servers to support TLSv1.2 and SSL.
 This should be considered a temporary workaround.

 As of today, the prerelease documentation makes no mention of any of these configuration options in any specific way.
 Once it does, I'll update the answer to link to the relevant documentation.

-If your server is support  TLSv1.2 ,but you also have to do what I say just now if you want to connect success in iOS9:
+Even though your sever supports TLSv1.2, you may also have to follow what I wrote above to ensure connecting successfully in iOS 9:

 After some discussion with Apple Support, the issue is due to the self signed certificate.

-ATS trusts only certificate signed by a well known CA, all others are rejected.
-As a consequence the only solution with a Self signed certificate is to set an exception with NSExceptionDomains.
+ATS only trusts certificate signed by a well known CA, all others are rejected.
+As a consequence, the only solution with a Self signed certificate is to set an exception with NSExceptionDomains.

-##2.Demo2_iOS9 new feature  in CoreLocation :  background only when you need
+## 2.Demo2_iOS9 new feature  in CoreLocation : backgroud when needed

-If you're using CoreLocation framework in your app in Xcode7(pre-released),and you may notice that there is a newly added property called allowsBackgroundLocationUpdates in CLLocationManager class.
+If you're using CoreLocation framework in your app in Xcode7(pre-released), you may notice that there is a newly added property called allowsBackgroundLocationUpdates in CLLocationManager class.

 This new property is explained in the WWDC session ["What's New in Core Location"][6].
  ![enter image description here][7]